 Here is a little trick that is easy to teach especially if you use clicker training.
 If you've already taught your horse to target on a something like a small plastic bottle, pylon or other object you are already half way there.
 If not, check out First Steps in Clicker Training to get started.

 This behavior can be taught without clicker training.
-Clicker training wasn't even thought of when my mother taught her horse Manitou to do tricks.
+This has been a favorite trick to train long before clicker training was popular.
 Praise and treats go a long way even without the clicker (or any other device you might choose to use, like a training whistle or click of your tongue).
 The clicker simply makes it easier to give praise at the exact instant the horse does something correct.
 Clicking is even faster than saying, "Yes!" to reward the behavior and therefore, more accurate.

-Before You Begin, Use CautionThere are some horses I wouldn't train to give a kiss.
-Horses who tend to be mouthy and like to nibble, especially youngsters, might not be the best candidates for teaching this trick to.
-Any horse who tends to by grumpy, grabby or snappy when it comes to treats probably shouldn't be be trained to give kisses either.
-You are encouraging your horse to put its mouth (and teeth) up to your face and you want to make sure that it will be obedient and respectful about it.
+Before You Begin, Use CautionThere are some horses you shouldn't train to give a kiss.
+Horses that tend to be mouthy and like to nibble, especially youngsters, might not be the best candidates for teaching this trick to.
+Any horse that tends to by grumpy, grabby or snappy when it comes to treats probably shouldn't be trained to give kisses either.
+You are encouraging your horse to put its mouth (and teeth) up to your face, and you want to make sure that it will be obedient and respectful about it.

-If you decide that a kiss on the cheek isn't a good idea, then you could teach your horse a much more respectful kiss on the hand.
+If you decide that a kiss upon the cheek isn't a good idea, then you could teach your horse a much more respectful kiss on the hand.
 The process is the same, except you'll teach the horse to target on the back of your hand, rather than your cheek.

-There are a few horses that I would not teach any behaviors that involved using mouth or teeth.
-These horses could safely learn to give a hug instead.
+There are a few horses that you should not teach any tricks to, that involved using mouth or teeth.
+These horses might safely learn to give a hug instead.
 But if you have any doubt as to whether a specific trick is safe, leave it out of your horse’s repertoire.
 Most horses live long and useful lives without trick training.

 What You'll Need